 Ever give a presentation to an empty room?
 That’s what you may be doing if your social media following is too small.
 There are ways to beef it up, though, so don’t worry!
 Get more followers by adding social media icons and streams to your website, engaging with people and other organizations on social media and by following others on the platforms.

 - You need to evaluate timing and frequency.

 Just because you're focused on your social media between the hours of 9am to 5pm doesn’t mean that’s when your audience is focused on social media.
 Do some digging on Facebook Insights to understand when your posts perform best, and tailor your content to that schedule.
 You can schedule to publish Facebook posts ahead of time to ensure you’re posting during the optimum times.

 Being successful and engaging on social media may take more time than you thought.
 Turning to a professional public relations team to support your efforts is a great way to tackle social media engagement.
-Get in touch with Axia Public Relations to discuss how we can help you, or download Axia’s free e-book The Essential Social Media Management Guide to learn the best practices for reaching your target audiences through social media.
+Get in touch with Axia Public Relations to discuss how we can help you, or download Axia’s e-book The Essential Social Media Management Guide to learn the best practices for reaching your target audiences through social media.